What Is Caribbean Green Seasoning?

 Wash the scotch bonnet, spring onions, thyme, coriander and parsley.

-Trim off the roots of the spring onions and cut into smaller pieces.
+Trim off the roots of the green onions and cut into smaller pieces.

 Cut the stems off the parsley and the coriander.